Using the Corporate Credit Card for Travel

 Travel Expense Reimbursement

-Individual cardholders are responsible for processing payment for all charges made to the corporate card.
-Payment can be made directly, by the cardholder to the card issuer and requesting reimbursement to themselves.
+Individual cardholders are responsible for processing payment for all charges made to the Corporate Credit Card.
+WHOI now uses the Unanet Expense Tool (Unanet Expense Training Document).
+This tool allows reimbursement to be paid directly to the card.
+Payment can also be made directly, by the cardholder to the card issuer and then request reimbursement to themselves.
 This ensures the cardholder can keep track of payments made to the card issuer more accurately.

-If the Institution has reimbursed an individual for a charge made to the corporate card and a credit is issued to reverse the charge, it is the responsibility of the cardholder to reimburse the project or cost center.
-Taking a cash advance to clear the credit from your corporate card account may do this.
-The exception is for airfare credits which are handled separately and do not appear on your statement.
+If the Institution has reimbursed an individual for a charge made to the Corporate Credit Card and a credit is issued to reverse the charge, it is the responsibility of the cardholder to reimburse the project or cost center.